 His design collaborations with the London-based architectural practice Smout Allen have been exhibited at the 2014 Venice Biennale of Architecture, the 2015 Chicago Architecture Biennial, and the University of Southern California.
 He has taught graduate design studios at Columbia University (2010-2013), the University of California–Berkeley (2018-2019), the University of Southern California (2010), and SCI-Arc (2017), and he has lectured at venues and events around the world, including the Aspen Ideas Festival, the Australian National Architecture Conference, the Bartlett School of Architecture, the Bauhaus Universität, the University of Pennsylvania, Google SPAN, and Harvard GSD, among many others.

 He has also contributed essays to multiple books, exhibition catalogs, and artist monographs, including publications by photographers David Maisel, Bas Princen, Reuben Wu, Christoph Gielen, and Michael Wolf; artist Ai Weiwei; and architects Philip Beesley and Bjarke Ingels.

 Manaugh is currently working on a book about the history and future of quarantine, co-authored with New Yorker writer Nicola Twilley, to be published in the U.S. by Farrar, Straus and Giroux and, in Britain, by Macmillan.

-I run a sleepy Twitter feed, I post occasional photos on Instagram, and I am on LinkedIn.
-The opinions I express online are my own; they do not reflect the views of my friends, family, editors, employers, publishers, or colleagues, with whom neither this blog nor my social media activity is in any way affiliated.
+The opinions expressed here are his own; they do not reflect the views of his friends, family, editors, employers, publishers, or colleagues, with whom this blog is in no way affiliated.